optoro/amazon_seller_central/README.md

 # amazon_seller_central

 This gem is intended to wrap Amazon's SellerCentral pages with a Ruby API.
 Currently this gem supports accessing buyer feedback only.

-## Configuration
+## Setup

-You need to provide the email address and password you use to login to Amazon SellerCentral via the `AmazonSellerCentral.configure` method:
+You need to require the gem and then provide the email address and password you use to login to Amazon SellerCentral via the `AmazonSellerCentral.configure` method:

+    require 'amazon_seller_central'

     AmazonSellerCentral.configure do |config|
       config.login_email    "seller@mydomain.com"